aanker/xwordlist/docs/index.md

 ```
 pip install --upgrade xwordlist
 ```
 To upgrade a manual installation, it is best to repeat the installation process replacing old files with the new ones downloaded from GitHub.
+In general, you will only need to replace the file named `xwordlist.py`.

 ## Usage